firephinx/laser_scan_republisher/README.md

 # laser_scan_republisher

-This ros package is used for republishing a laser_scan topic locally.
+This ros package is used for republishing a LaserScan topic locally.

 ## Configuration Instructions
 1. Modify the topic name parameters in the launch/laser_scan_republisher.launch file to your liking.